srl-labs/containerlab/docs/manual/wireshark.md

 Containerlab offers a simple way to capture the packets from any interface of any node in the lab.
 This article will explain how to do that.

+///tip
+If you are looking for a free Web UI for packet capture with Wireshark, checkout out our [Edgeshark integration](#edgeshark-integration).
+///

 Consider the following lab topology which highlights the typical points of packet capture.

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:13,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-labs/containerlab/diagrams/containerlab.drawio&quot;}"></div>